confluentinc/ksql/docs/roadmap.md

 * Support INSERT into STREAM.
 Inserting data directly into Streams will continue to lower the barrier to entry and complete the data-in, data-out semantics.

 * Additional aggregate functions.
 We will continue to expand the set of analytics functions.
-If you have suggestions that you would like to see, please send them to the mailing list or create a [GitHub](https://github.com/confluentinc/ksql/issues).
+If you have suggestions that you would like to see, please send them to the mailing list or create a [GitHub issue](https://github.com/confluentinc/ksql/issues).

 * Testing tools.
 Many data-platforms suffer from an inherent inability to test.
 With KSQL testing capability is a primary focus and we will provide frameworks to support continuous integration and unit test.